 While retirement may seem a lifetime away, it's important to start saving early because of the tremendous impact compounding will have on the growth of your retirement assets.
-With a Registered Retirement Savings Plan ("RRSP") your contributions are tax deductible, and once in the plan continue to grow on a tax-deferred basis until the funds are withdrawn.
+With a Registered Retirement Savings Plan ("RRSP") your contributions are tax deductible and once in the plan, continue to grow on a tax-deferred basis until the funds are withdrawn.
 However, starting early is key.

-If, at age 25, you begin saving \$100 every week in an RRSP, and assuming a compounding rate of return of 5% per annum, by age 65 your RRSP will grow to \$663,724.
+If, at age 25, you begin saving \$100 every week in an RRSP, assuming a compounding rate of return of 5% per annum, by age 65 your investment will grow to \$663,724.
 By comparison, if you don't start saving until you are 45 - and you save double the amount (i.e., \$200 per week) - your investment will only grow to \$357,131 by age 65, even though the total savings amount is the same (\$208,000).

-If you do require access to the funds in your RRSP before retirement, there are two federal programs that may allow you to make tax-free withdrawals from your RRSP, including:
+If you do require funds from your RRSP before retirement, there are two federal programs that may allow you to make tax-free withdrawals from your RRSP, including:

-The Home Buyers' Plan ("HBP") allows you to withdraw up to \$35,000 tax-free from your RRSP to purchase or build a qualifying home.
+- The Home Buyers' Plan ("HBP") allows you to withdraw up to \$25,000 tax-free from your RRSP to purchase or build a qualifying home.
 To be eligible, you must be a first-time home buyer, as defined by the Canada Revenue Agency, and the funds must be repaid to your RRSP over a 15-year period.
-Your annual repayments do not affect your RRSP deduction limit; however, if you fail to repay the required annual repayment amount to your RRSP in any particular year, the repayment amount will be considered taxable income for that year.
-Please note that the 2019 Federal Budget proposes to extend access to the HBP in order to help Canadians maintain homeownership after the breakdown of a marriage or common-law partnership.
-This measure will apply to HBP withdrawals made after 2019.

-• The Lifelong Learning Plan ("LLP") allows you to make tax-free withdrawals from your RRSP to finance full-time training and education costs, including post graduate degrees, for you or your spouse.
+Your annual repayments do not affect your RRSP deduction limit.
+If you fail to repay the required annual repayment amount to your RRSP in any year, the amount is considered taxable income. - The Lifelong Learning Plan ("LLP") allows you to make taxfree withdrawals from your RRSP to finance full-time training and education costs, including post graduate degrees, for you or your spouse.
 The LLP allows you to withdraw up to \$10,000 a year, to a maximum of \$20,000.
-If either you or your spouse are disabled, part-time training and education costs are eligible.
+If either you or your spouse is disabled, part-time training and education costs are eligible.
 LLP withdrawals must be repaid to your RRSP within 10 years.
 As with the HBP, your annual LLP repayments do not affect your annual RRSP deduction limit.
 If you fail to repay the required annual repayment amount to your RRSP in any year, the amount is considered taxable income.